Disney's 'Zootopia' wins Oscar for best animated film

 "Zootopia" features the voice of Ginnifer Goodwin as Judy Hopps, a rabbit who leaves her small hometown to join the big-city police force.
 The family film tackles social issues as the residents of the animal metropolis are divided by prejudice and fear.
 Jason Bateman voices the role of a conniving fox.

-The social commentary of "Zootopia" arrived in theatres as the United States grappled with issues of racism, sexism and inequality during the 2016 presidential campaign.
+The social commentary of "Zootopia" arrived in theaters as the United States grappled with issues of racism, sexism and inequality during the 2016 presidential campaign.

 The filmmakers started developing "Zootopia" about five years ago with "this crazy idea of talking about humanity with talking animals, in hopes when the film came out it would make the world just a slightly better place," co-director Byron Howard said as he accepted the award.